ssilverm/mfo-static-website/pages/ai-art-contest.md

 <h1>Maker Faire Orlando 2022 AI Art Contest</h1>

-<p style="margin: 20px 30px 5px 30px">We are excited to see the work that has been happening in the AI Art community with the rapid development of new tools and techniques.
+<p style="margin: 20px 30px 5px 30px">We are excited to see the work that has been happening in the AI Art community with the rapid development of new tools and techniques!
 We are hosting an AI Art Contest leading up to Maker Faire Orlando on November 5 & 6, to encourage you to share how you use these tools and techniques to create amazing, inspiring art!</p>

 </div>
 <div class="col-xs-12 text-left padbottom">